devops-q/devops/itu-minitwit-golang/deployments/README.md

 #### Steps:

-1. Cd into the terraform directory:
+1. cd into the terraform directory:

 ```shell
 cd deployments/terraform